mercedes-benz/score/docs/features/ai-platform/index.rst

 --------------

-The platform shall support Generative AI inference on Linux targets for non-safety-critical use cases, enabling contextual in-vehicle assistance and edge-based large language model (LLM) execution.
+The platform shall support Generative AI inference on Linux targets for non-safety-critical use cases, enabling contextual in-vehicle assistance and edge-based small and large language model (SLM/LLM) execution.
 The focus is on enabling model execution, streamlined integration with in-vehicle communication systems and flexible data injection via APIs.

+*Note: SLM/LLMs need function calling capability for the whole scope of this proposal to be accessible.*

 Key Goals:

-- Enable on-device LLM inference using runtimes such as llama.cpp
+- Enable on-device SLM/LLM inference using runtimes such as llama.cpp
 - Define a Context API that allows the injection of relevant task context, session memory, driver preferences, and environmental factors into the LLM
-- Provide an MCP Server that exposes vehicle states and control interfaces to the LLM in a structured, machine-readable format, enabling real-time interaction with in-vehicle systems
+- Provide an MCP Server that exposes vehicle states and control interfaces to the SLM/LLM in a structured, machine-readable format, enabling real-time interaction with in-vehicle systems

 The table below gives a brief overview of considered components and their respective function.